Lean Long-Term Growth Portfolio - January 2017 Update

 Despite the further add to Calavo Growers, the consumer staples sector decreased by three percentage points from December 2016.
 This resulted from the non-consumer staple sector adds for the month, as well as for the portfolio's performance.

-Increases in Grupo Aeroportuario del Pacifio, VF Corporation and XPO all contributed to the increase in the consumer discretionary sector; now accounting for nearly one-fourth of the LLGP.
+Increases in Grupo Aeroportuario del Pacifio, V.F.
+Corporation and XPO all contributed to the increase in the consumer discretionary sector - now accounting for nearly one-fourth of the LLGP.
 The addition of Visa is the sole holding within the financial sector.

 Source: Personal Database

-Large cap holdings increased to 53 percent of the LLGP's total.
+Large-cap holdings increased to 53 percent of the LLGP's total.
 This was largely driven by the new additions during January.
-Mid cap holdings witnessed a decline to 35 percent as a result.
+Mid-cap holdings witnessed a decline to 35 percent as a result.
 Growth through appreciation is a primary objective.
 Many larger companies offer strong growth prospects at the right price.

 Source: Personal database